Cognitive Dissonance and Test Failure

 - Low scores for some of the critical quizzes.

 - Time taken to complete some quizzes (such as spending less than 20 seconds per question).

 Some people accept these facts, modify their study habits, and let me know later that they’ve passed the exam.
-Some people respond with a complaint and I never hear from them again.
+Some people respond with a complaint or a rationalization and I never hear from them again.